 Workers Comp pays towards lost wages or medical bills if employees get sick or hurt on a job.
 A policy lasts for 12 months and payroll is the basis for your projected premium.
 Seems straightforward enough.
 But you may notice, for example, that payroll is exceeding your predictions as the year goes on.
 That’s fine – so long as you stay on top of it.

 A reliable agent like Farmer Brown will help you with any adjustments you need to make.
 Don’t worry if you’re unsure of all the details.
-We provide the top Workers Compensation insurance advice for all scenarios.
+Furthermore, we provide the top Workers Compensation insurance advice for all scenarios.

 Covering All Your Bases

 The fact remains: risk is high in contracting.
 Workers Comp isn’t all you’ll need.

 The other really essential policies are:

 - Builder’s Risk, which covers the value of the building and property against non-liable damages like wind, fire and theft.

 - General Liability, protecting you from losses including medical and legal fees, where your company is responsible.

 - Commercial Auto, which extends liability coverage to any vehicles your company uses.